Patterns

 ST

-. - Open the Toolbox window and find a shape you like.
+. - Open the Toolbox window from the Windows menu and find a shape you like.
 We’ll use the Bee-Bot in Robots.

 - Set the background pattern to the shape of Turtle 12, using this instruction: